gonzofy/gonzofy/README.md

 ## A Note on PHP

-Kindof a funny story: I'm not really into PHP (no judgement, just not my preference), but in 2013 or 2014 I built a Magento plugin for Salsify and couldn't find a JSON parser in PHP suitable for very large JSON files, so I [wrote on](https://github.com/salsify/jsonstreamingparser).
+Kindof a funny story: I'm not really into PHP (no judgement, just not my preference), but in 2013 or 2014 I built a Magento plugin for Salsify and couldn't find a JSON parser in PHP suitable for very large JSON files, so I [wrote one](https://github.com/salsify/jsonstreamingparser).
 It has over 600 stars and is, ironically, the most popular, widely used code I've ever written.

 # Linux Fan

-I used Linux (Debian) as my primary OS from late 90s until 2012 (aside: thank you VMWare for making that possible in a professional setting), when I switched to OSX for most of the 2010s.
+I used Linux (Debian) as my primary OS from late 90s until 2012 (aside: thank you VMware for making that possible in a professional setting back then), when I switched to OSX for most of the 2010s.
 I'm back on Linux (Manjaro) as my daily driver (wow Linux has come a long way!), but still use OSX and Windows 10 here and there.